tenzir/tenzir/rfc/002-fault-tolerance/README.md

 If the circumstances require high-fidelity data acquisition, we can resort to an external data plane with exactly-once processing stream semantics, such as Apache Kafka.
-VAST must not acknowledge events from the data plane until having received a confirmation that the corresponding partition is durable.
+VAST must not acknowledge events from the data plane until having received a confirmation from the catalog that the corresponding partition is durable.
 In the presence of a crash, VAST must restart from the last acknowledged position in the stream.

-Because security telemetry data is already lossy upstream (e.g., due to packet loss or lacking instrumentation), operators are often willing to accept looser guarantees.
+As mentioned above, operators are often willing to accept looser guarantees.
 Therefore, we deem it sufficient to offer a mechanism that implements interaction with a durable message bus.
-Such a mechanism may require a - possibly user supplied - unique identifier for every input stream.
+Such a mechanism may require a—possibly user supplied—unique identifier for every input stream.

 ### Resilient Read Path